ColorCoded Labs

 Overview

-ColorCoded Labs is a tech bootcamp based in Columbus, Ohio — preparing students for careers in tech and connecting graduates with employers committed to workforce diversity.
-After a successful pilot launch, the team was scaling fast: new programs, growing media coverage, and B2B partnership conversations with enterprise hiring partners.
-Their existing website couldn't come with them.
-I led a brand system extension and website redesign that turned a standalone identity into a digital system the team could operate themselves.
+ColorCoded Labs is a tech bootcamp based in Columbus, Ohio — preparing students for careers in tech and connecting graduates with employers.
+After a successful pilot launch, the team was scaling: new programs, growing media coverage, and partnership conversations with enterprise hiring partners.
+I led a brand system rework and website redesign that turned a standalone identity into a digital brand language the team could operate themselves.

 The Challenge